 Many women have wondered if breastfeeding after a cesarean section is possible and need advice on how to do it.
 Barring any complications, a baby delivered through C-section can be breastfed as early as one delivered vaginally.

-Important things to know about delayed cord clamping during c section
+Important things to know about breastfeeding after a C-section

 - Antibiotics and pain medication: After your C-section, you will need pain medication and antibiotics for several days.
 Many pain medications are safe and compatible with breastfeeding and don’t usually affect your baby.
 It’s important to check with your physician on the safety of any medication.
 You can also ask to skip pain medication if you feel like you can do without it.